r-bakes/cs5416-final-project/profiling.md

 ## Experiment 2: Initial split of monolith across 3 nodes

-In this experiment we achieve the passing grade critera:
+In this experiment we achieve the lowest tier requirements:

 1. Modify the pipeline to run across 3 nodes.
 2. Opportunistic batching (low hanging fruit!)
-3. Evolution of our benchmarking in experiment 1 to capture latency and throughput.
+3. Evolution of our benchmarking code in experiment 1 to capture latency and throughput.

+We will use this data for the third experiment's configurations and to guide initial microservice decomposition strategy.

+###

 ### Functional Requirements